alice24/mobile/README.md

 # postmans-quest
-A simple createjs/zim based phone game where you help a postman draw out a delivery route!
+A simple createjs/zim based phone game.

+Help the postmaster with his route map!
+(The title is more dramatic than the game is...)